 Ease of Access

-Access to the majority of London Underground stations are by means of several steps.
+Access to the majority of London Underground stations is using several steps.
 The underground system can become busy at peak times, and, as a result, making it difficult for those with mobility difficulties.
 But there are signed places in underground and London Red Buses where everyone has to offer that place to disabilities or buggies.

-While visiting London Underground stations, be aware that on some platforms there is normally an 8 inches Gaps (step up or down) positioned between the platform and the train.
+While visiting London Underground stations, be aware that on some platforms, there is usually an 8 inches Gaps (step up or down) positioned between the platform and the train.

 Guidelines for London Underground Station Travellers

-Here are some helpful guidelines that will make your journey efficient and more enjoyable while travelling via the London Underground station:
+Here are some helpful instructions that will make your journey efficient and more enjoyable while travelling via the London Underground station:

 - Always check the front of the train to know that you are going in the direction

-- Always stand on the right side when using the escalator
+- Avoid standing on the right side when using the escalator

 - Before boarding the train wait for passengers to get off